Moto X (1st generation): Software

 Moto X initially shipped with a stock version of Android 4.2, but enhanced with several additional features.
-Among these features are a voice recognition system; taking advantage of the on-board Natural Language Processor, the device can be trained to recognize the voice of its user.
-Once configured, the phone will automatically respond to a user-set phrase, such as "Ok Moto X" (even when in sleep mode) to launch a voice assistant able to perform various tasks.
+Among these features is a voice recognition system; by leveraging the on-board Natural Language Processor, the device can be trained to recognize its user's voice.
+Once configured, the phone will automatically respond to a user-set phrase, such as "Ok Moto X" (even in sleep mode), to launch a voice assistant that can perform various tasks.
 Active Notifications wakes the phone to display notifications received by the user on a special white-on-black lock screen—the feature takes advantage of AMOLED zero-power black (rendered by not turning on the pixel at all), to show live messages with minimal battery impact.
-The Assist feature can automatically enable or disable certain modes, such as silencing the ringer, auto replying to text messages, or activating voice controls, depending on certain scenarios—such as when a user is in a meeting as determined by their calendar, or driving.
+The Assist feature can automatically turn on or off specific modes, such as silencing the ringer, auto-replying to text messages, or activating voice controls, depending on scenarios—such as when a user is in a meeting, as determined by their calendar, or driving.

-The Moto X camera software features a full-screen image, "touch anywhere" to shoot interface, touch and hold to focus/set exposure, "dial-in" touch to set exposure, and automatically optimizes itself for each photo.
+The Moto X camera software features a full-screen image, a "touch anywhere" to shoot interface, touch-and-hold to focus/set exposure, a "dial-in" touch to set exposure, and automatically optimizes itself for each photo.
 The camera can be activated by performing a quick "double-twist".

 In late-November 2013, U.S. carriers began pushing an update to Android 4.4 for the device.
-Among other changes, it expanded the Touchless Control functionality that can be used without unlocking the phone, and allowed users to speak their PIN to unlock the phone.
+Among other changes, it expanded the Touchless Control functionality that can be used without unlocking the phone.
+It allowed users to speak their PIN to unlock the phone.

-Beginning in March 2015, Motorola rolled out an update to Android 5.0.2 "Lollipop" for the first generation Moto X, followed by Android 5.1.
+Beginning in March 2015, Motorola rolled out an update to Android 5.0.2 "Lollipop" for the first-generation Moto X, followed by Android 5.1.